 Profile information and personal preferences

+One of the most common reasons people visit customer portals is to create profiles, add personal information, and update their preferences.
 Up-to-date customer files are about more than just record-keeping.
 They ensure that you can effectively do business with people in a manner that aligns with their personal preferences.

 Customer page

 Of course, customer pages are internal tools and should never be made public.
-Customer portal software like Softr makes it easy to adjust viewing permissions, so you can choose which of your self-service portal pages are customer-facing and which stay internal.
+Customer portal software like Softr makes it easy to adjust viewing permissions, so you can choose which self-service portal pages are customer-facing and which stay internal.

 Customer-facing content